Categories

 According to the society, by the use of the Greek word Mnemeion [memorial tombs] Jesus indicated that all those in line for a future resurrection, whether having done good things or practiced vile things, are in God’s memory.
 So being in God’s memory and in his book of life are not the same thing.
 (See The Watchtower March 1, 1958 pg.
 159)

 Even so, Jackson’s discussion of John 5:28,29 reveals a serious problem with the theology of the Watchtower society.
 The society teaches that only 144,000 Christians will rule from heaven alongside Christ.
 Everyone else would be earthly beneficiaries of that arrangement.
 This places both the righteous, whether so-called Christian members of the great crowd or those pre-Christian faithful men and women of old and the unrighteous resurrected ones on exactly the same footing of having to be judged for 1,000 years.
-Note how this point is made in a 1982 Watchtower article:
+Note how this point is made in a September 2022 Watchtower study article:

 What benefit would there be to having your name “penciled in” the book of life if you must maintain your integrity in order to keep it there?
 How is that not a resurrection of judgment?
 It is difficult to imagine Noah, Abraham, Moses, Samuel, David, John the Baptizer and others having to wait 1,000 years before receiving everlasting life along with the inhabitants of Sodom, Tyre, Sidon and Capernaum.
 (Matt.
 11:21-24)